khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 Use pagination to:

-* Present lists that dislplay a specific item type users need to complete their task.
-For example, Issues, Todos, and Dashboards (Milestones, Environments, Operations).
+* Present lists that contain specific items a user may need to find in order to complete their task.
+For example, Issues, Todos, Milestones, and Environments.
 * Navigate lists that can be sorted and/or filtered.

 We use both pagination and infinite scroll to segment results depending on the user’s task.
 Compare these guidelines with the [infitnite scroll usage guidelines](/components/infinite-scroll#usage) if you are unsure of which to use.